aceiln/GardnersSpot/README.md

 ## Installation
 To use this command-line application, follow these steps:
-1. Make sure you have Node.js installed on your system.
+1. Make sure you have Node.js and mySQL installed on your system.
 2. Clone the repository or download the source code.
 3. Navigate to the project directory in your terminal.
-4. After installing the dependencies, you can invoke the application using `node index.js` or `npm start`
+4. After installing the dependencies and creating a .env on your local machine, you can invoke the application using `node index.js` or `npm start`
-5. Check out our application in your browser using your local host...
+5. Check out our application in your browser using your local host.
-6. ????????? maybe add something about HEROKU ??????

-## MVP
-* Use Node.js and Express.js to create a RESTful API.
 ​
+## Tech Used
+Node.js for the runtime environment.
+Express.js for the framework.
-* Use Handlebars.js as the template engine.
+Handlebars.js as the template engine.
-​
-* Use MySQL and the Sequelize ORM for the database.
+MySQL and the sequelize ORM for the database.
-​
-* Have both GET and POST routes for retrieving and adding new data.
-​
-* Use at least one new library, package, or technology that we haven’t discussed.
-​
-* Have a folder structure that meets the MVC paradigm.
-​
-* Include authentication (express-session and cookies).
-​
-* Protect API keys and sensitive information with environment variables.
-​
-* Be deployed using Heroku (with data).
-​
-* Have a polished UI.
-​
-* Be responsive.
-​
-* Be interactive (i.e., accept and respond to user input).
-​
-* Meet good-quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
-​
-* Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).
+We have included normalize.css untouched and built upon it, overriding the defaults in our style.css

 ## User Story
 As a gardener, I want to connect with other gardners according to plant hardiness zones in order to create a place/forum to troubleshoot with others who share similar climate issues, so that we can grow and expand successful gardens.